home-assistant/home-assistant.io/source/_integrations/opower.markdown

 - Current bill gas cost to date
 - Current bill gas forecasted usage (for the first few days of the bill this is 0)
 - Current bill gas forecasted cost (for the first few days of the bill this is 0)
-- Typical monthly gas usage
+- Typical monthly gas usage (based on the same month for previous years, not populated for accounts younger than a year)
-- Typical monthly gas cost
+- Typical monthly gas cost (based on the same month for previous years, not populated for accounts younger than a year)

 Note the unit for gas is CCF (centum cubic feet).
 1 CCF is one hundred cubic feet which is equivalent to 1 therm.